* About : Microsoft 365 Copilot

 NOTES

-Microsoft Copilot’s availability and functionality may vary based on your device type, your geographical location, and browser version.
+Copilot's availability and functionality may vary based on your device type, your geographical location, and browser version.
 If you are experiencing issues, verify that your browser is up to date.
-For instructions on updating Microsoft Edge see the Microsoft article about Microsoft Edge update settings.
-Microsoft Edge update settings.
+For instructions on updating Microsoft Edge, see the Microsoft article about Microsoft Edge update settings

 The service is available 24 X 7.